percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 (i.e., EKT Key) is conveyed by the Key Distributor over the DTLS association to endpoints via procedures defined in EKT [@I-D.ietf-perc-srtp-ekt-diet] via the EKTKey message.

+The Key Distributor **MUST NOT** establish DTLS-SRTP associations with endpoints without first authenticating the Media Distributor tunneling the DTLS-SRTP packets from the endpoint.

 Note that following DTLS-SRTP procedures for the [@!I-D.ietf-perc-double] cipher, the endpoint generates both E2E and HBH encryption keys